Pakistan: Thousands defy lockdown to demand Khan's release – DW – 11/25/2024

 Islamabad saw an extra layer of security being added ahead of a visit by Belarus leader Alexander Lukashenko, who is set to arrive on Monday.

-According to the PTI party, the current government is using violent tactics to block the protesters, saying it had arrested hundreds of workers and leaders.
+According to the PTI, the current government is using violent tactics to block the protesters, saying it had arrested hundreds of workers and leaders.

 The party's most recent protest in Pakistan's capital, which took place in October, turned violent.